visionmedia/node-progress/Readme.md

 ### Tokens

-These are tokens you can use in the format of your progress bar.
+These are tokens you can use in the format of your **finite** progress bar.

 - `:bar` the progress bar itself
 - `:current` current tick number